rjray/advent-clojure-basis/README.md

 `org.clojure/math.combinatorics` packages, as I find myself using those pretty often.

+The `input` parameter that each puzzle-part receives is the whole of the text file that is the puzzle input.
+It is read from the file in `resources` that gets saved by the user.
+It is not split into lines or stripped of newline characters, etc. That is left to the puzzle code to do as needed.
+The `utils` file has a variety of functions for parsing/managing the input.

 ## Checklist

 Once this template is used to create a new repo, do the following: